 The environmental provision represents the net present value of the estimated statutory decontamination costs of old gas manufacturing sites and depots.
 The company does not provide for non-statutory decontamination costs.
-Following changes to our property strategy the remediation spend on a number of sites has been brought forward.
-In addition, updated estimates for remediation works were received in the year.
-These two factors have resulted in additions to the provision of £3.5m.
+The provision has reduced in the period following a review of spend profiles together with the utilisation in the period.

-The expected decontamination costs have been discounted at a real rate of 1.0% (2020: 1.0%) to arrive at these provisions.
+The expected decontamination costs have been discounted at a real rate of 1.0% (2022: 1.0%) to arrive at these provisions.
 The anticipated timing of the cash flows for statutory contamination cannot be predicted with certainty, but they are expected to be incurred over the next 60 years.